pSpitzner/beets-flask/docs/configuration.md

 This is to ensure that the import process is not interrupted by other operations.
 ```

+### `gui.inbox.temp_dir`
+Specifies the temporary directory that is used to store files during the upload process.
+This is useful to ensure that files are uploaded to a filesystem that is fast and has enough
+space.
+The default value is `/tmp/beets-flask/upload`.

 ## Docker Environment Variables

 These environment variables are set in the `docker-compose.yaml` file and control the container's behavior.